Little Valley Farm Market

 Stop by the STEM Lab for lots more ‘bots!
 Try out coding – the language we use to communicate with computers – by programming Botley, the Coding Robot, or Ranger, our Coding Critter.
 Take our Robot Hand & Claw Challenge.
 Use our Snap-Bots, Tinker-Totter Robots and VelcRobots to create your own bots. *STEM Lab activities rotate every 4 to 6 weeks!

-Air moves through tubes the same way water moves through pipes in your house.
-In fact, plumbers use pressurized air to test water lines.
-Amazing Airways is part of the first phase of HOH Construction Co., an interactive exhibit designed to help children learn about different occupations and trades in the construction field, including plumbing.
+Air moves through tubes the same way as heating, ventilation and air conditioning (HVAC) systems in your house.
+Amazing Airways, part of the Construction and Engineering Exhibit, is an interactive exhibit designed to help children learn about different occupations and trades in the construction field, including HVAC.

 Currently, the nearest A-Mazing Airways exhibits are in western Ohio and southern Virginia, making this installation a first for our region!